scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 >Stafford confirmed washed.

 The reigning champ looks vulnerable right now.
 Without big weeks from Steffon Diggs and AJ Dillion, this team would be getting the Claeb treatment in the power rankings.
-There are many rookies on this roster, so it will be interesting to see how the talent develops.
+Many rookies are on this roster, so seeing how the talent develops will be interesting.
 That being said, a significant portion of this roster relies on the Raiders, Jaguars, and Jets offenses.
 That does not spark joy.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |